dhis2/dhis2-java-client/README.md

 # dhis2-java-client

-DHIS 2 API client for Java and Spring
+DHIS 2 API client for Java and Spring.